 In any lunch with the CEO program, the “lunch” part is crucial.
 You want to line up a great meal for everyone to enjoy.
 Here are some key ingredients for success:

-- Use catering for a buffet or formal lunch.
-DoorDash for Work Full-Service Catering makes the process easy and convenient, with a Catering Captain who handles all the details, plus a wide range of restaurants to choose from for your meal.
+DoorDash for Work Employee Meals makes the process easy, convenient, and offers a wide range of restaurants to choose from for your meal.

-How to host a virtual CEO lunch with employees
+How to host a virtual lunch with employees

-If everyone is working from home, you can still make your lunches happen.
-In fact, it may be even more vital for your CEO to connect with employees during this time.
+If you’re implementing a flexible work model, you can still make your lunches happen.
+In fact, it may be even more vital for your CEO to connect with employees and strengthen a feeling of belonging among the workforce.
 To make things easier for everyone, remember:

-- Provide flexibility.
-As an alternative, if you’ve given your employees DashPass for Work subscriptions, team members can use it to order lunch with reduced service fees and $0 delivery fees.
+Provide flexibility: As an alternative, if you’ve given your employees DashPass for Work memberships, team members can use it to order lunch with reduced service fees and $0 delivery fees.

 Lunch with the CEO programs are popular and effective.
-Use DoorDash for Work to help you plan meals that bring your company together.
-Contact us today to get started.
+Use DoorDash for Work to help you plan programs that bring your company together.
+Contact us today to get started!